Halls of residence at University College London: History

 The building was designed by Maxwell Fry.
-It opened for Autumn term, 1964.
+It opened for autumn term, 1964.
 It is situated on Maple Street in central London, on the border of Fitzrovia and Bloomsbury and around one hundred metres from Tottenham Court Road.
 The building is located within the Bloomsbury Conservation Area.
 It occupies the same block as, and forms a single unified building with, the YMCA Indian Student Hostel designed by Ralph Tubbs and was constructed at the same time.
 The building contains around 450 bedrooms, a dining hall and a number of common rooms and surrounds a central courtyard.
 In 2008 the building received a major refurbishment and an 8-storey extension containing 91 rooms was added, at a total cost of £8 million.
 The architects for the project were Levitt Bernstein and it won a Camden Building Excellence Award in 2009.
 The new extension was subsequently awarded a BREEAM 'very good' rating.
 In 2010 a further 10 bedrooms were added to the building.
 In 2018 further renovation work occurred, focusing particularly on upgrading the common lounge.

 In 2019, it was filmed for Edgar Wright's psychological horror film Last Night in Soho as Eloise's (Thomasin McKenzie) former residential hall for the London College of Fashion, where she shared a room with her snobby roommate Jocasta.

 Residents

 Notable former residents include all four members of the British band Coldplay, who met whilst living at the hall.

+Filmmaker and director Christopher Nolan was a resident.
+He read English Language and Literature at UCL and was a member of the film society there.

 Hostel

-Outside of UCL term time the building serves as a hostel.
+Outside UCL term time the building serves as a hostel.
 There are numerous images of the building within the Courtauld Institute of Art's Conway Collection.